Err0rCode7/nodejs-httpserver/README.md

 ### Put A User With Image no password

 - Put/ `./users/image/nick`
-    - Put a user with image
+    - Put a user with image no password

 - Success Response : Header with Code 200
 - Fail Response : Header with Code 404